Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Gather students together to prepare for the Rainy Day Friend story.

 - Introduce the story as one that we will use to learn more about words we call idioms.
 Review that idioms are expressions that use a word picture, or figurative language to describe a situation or thing.

 - Tell the class that we'll use context clues to figure out what the idioms mean after we read the story in sections, from beginning to end.

 - Write the title of the story on the board.
 Ask students to predict what a "rainy day friend" means in the story.
 Write responses on the board.

 - Model and review the use of context clues to determine meaning of unfamiliar words.
 List "fair weather friend" next to the story title and think aloud: "If I use a context clue for the words I know, 'weather,' and 'friend,' I can guess these two expressions mean the opposite of one another."

 - Direct students to use context clues during the story to figure out what the title means.

 - Read the eight numbered story strips in order.

-- After the story, direct students to share with a partner what he or she thinks the title means.
+- After the story, direct students to share with a partner what they think the title means.